renatoramossilva/ta-be-pn/README.md

 cd ta-be-pn
 ```

-There are two ways to set up the project:
+There are three ways to set up the project:

   - Localhost
   - Docker container